rozsass/text-dev-editor/_pages/data-and-code.md

 {% include base_path %}

->## *Publish the data and code or it didn't happen* [*](http://freerangestats.info/blog/2020/05/30/implausible-health-data-firm)
+>## *Publish the data and code or it didn't happen* [^](http://freerangestats.info/blog/2020/05/30/implausible-health-data-firm)

 Get the raw data and the cleaning codes that created the datasets used for analyis.

-**NOTE: codes and data should be made available in the Fall 2020.
-Please check back in October 2020**
+**NOTE: codes and data should be made available in a more structured way in November 2020.
+Please check back.**

 ## Getting Data

-You have two options to get the datasets for our case studies.
+Youw ill  have two options to get the datasets for our case studies.

 1. Download all the data [Data-all](data-zip-all).
-Note that this is a very large zipped file - `release 1.0 (2020-11-21)`
+Note that this is a very large zipped file.
+Forthcoming in November 2020: - `release 1.0 (2020-11-21)`
-2. Download data one by one [from the Datasets page](/datasets) and copy to the dataset folder
+2. Download data one by one [from the Datasets page](/datasets) and copy to the dataset folder.
+Forthcoming in November 2020

+The **temporary solution** is that you can download the pre-release datasets from [Google Drive](https://drive.google.com/drive/u/2/folders/1g5j6v_WtB2lQDrSjpfhuw-P4s3Wm7Ucc){:target="_blank"}

 ## Getting code

-You have two options to get code for our case studies.
+You will have two options to get code for our case studies.
+Forthcoming in November 2020

 1. Download all code in [R](code-zip-r), [Stata](code-zip-stata), [Python](code-zip-python) --- `release 1.0 (2020-11-21)`
 2. Download code one by one [from the Case studies page](/casestudies)

-3. [For instructors/advanced users], visit the github page where the live version of the code is available.
-Since the release, we are making small edits to the code, to make them simpler or faster.
+3. Visit the Github page [github.com/gabors-data-analysis/da_case_studies](https://github.com/gabors-data-analysis/da_case_studies){:target="_blank"} where the live version of the code is available.
+Since the release, we are making small edits to the code, to make them simpler or faster. **Live on 19 September 2020**. *For instructors/advanced users*

 ## Folder setup